Heat Illness Prevention & Sun Safety

 • Excessive motivationExternal Link (ignoring personal signs of physical limits)

-What are the heat illness impacts to military readiness?
+What are the impacts of heat illness to military readiness?

-Heat illness, and dehydration from vigorous activity in heat, is a threat to individual health and to military operational success.
-Some supporting facts:
+Heat illness, and dehydration from vigorous activity in heat, is a threat to individual health and to military operational success:

 • Individually –